aaron777collins/vim-config/README.md

 git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim
 ```
 4. Go into vim and run `PlugInstall` and `PluginInstall`.
 This will install all the plugins.

+*You may want to install pylint using pip3 to get python linting and use the :LSPInstallServer <the server> to get a language server for completion suggestions.*